 - Save changes and exit.
 Now check if the problem gets fixed.

 We can try setting the microphone as your default hardware for the input of voice.
 This may be changed if you even plugged in an external console or device.

 - Use the key Win + X(or right-click the Start menu) and select control panel from the list of options.
 You can also press Windows + R and type “control panel” in the dialogue box.

 - Now navigate through the options and click on “Sound”.

 - Once the sound settings are opened, choose the Recording tab and find the Microphone on the recording devices list.
-(If you fail to find it, right click on the list and select Show Disable Devices.
+(If you fail to find it, right-click on the list and select Show Disabled Devices.
 Then right-click the Microphone and select Enable.)

 - Select the Microphone and click the button Set Default preset at the bottom of the screen.